belguitR/Xray-project/README.md

 How to Run
 To run the app, follow these simple steps:

-Navigate to the dentalXrayAi directory and run the Flask app:
+Navigate to the DentalXrayAi directory and run the Flask app:

 cd dentalXrayAi

 python app.py

 Then, navigate to the angular-drag-drop directory and run the Angular interface:

 cd angular-drag-drop

 ng serve

 Once both the Flask app and Angular interface are running, you can access the application on localhost:4200.

 Overview